Telegram-Mini-Apps/telegram-apps/apps/docs/functionality/haptic-feedback.md

 - `selection_change`, when the user changes their selection.
 - `notification`, when some action execution has been completed.

+Almost each of these types has its own subtypes.
 To produce haptic feedback, Telegram Mini Apps provides [web_app_trigger_haptic_feedback](../apps-communication/methods.md#web-app-trigger-haptic-feedback) method.